From Halpern's Fixed-Point Iterations to Nesterov's Accelerated Interpretations for Root-Finding Problems: Application to Monotone Inclusions

-This is called a Halpern-type three-operator splitting scheme for solving \eqref{eq:3o_MI}.
-If $C = 0$, then it reduces to Halpern-type Douglas-Rachford splitting scheme for solving \textbf{Case 2} of \eqref{eq:3o_MI} derived from \eqref{eq:HP_scheme00}.
+} Unfolding this scheme by using intermediate variables $z_k$ and $w_k$, we get \myeq{eq:DR_HT_scheme}{ \arraycolsep=0.3em \left\{ \right. } This is called a Halpern-type three-operator splitting scheme for solving \eqref{eq:3o_MI}.
+If $C = 0$, then it reduces to a Halpern-type Douglas-Rachford splitting scheme for solving \textbf{Case 3} of \eqref{eq:3o_MI} derived from \eqref{eq:HP_scheme00}.
 The latter case was proposed in \cite{tran2021halpern} with a direct convergence proof for both dynamic and constant stepsizes, but the convergence is given on $G_{\lambda Q}$ instead of $E_{\lambda Q}$.
 Note that the convergence results of Theorem~\ref{th:HP_scheme00_convergence} and Corollary~\ref{co:HP_convergence2} can be applied to \eqref{eq:DR_HT_scheme} to obtain convergence rates on $\norms{E_{\lambda Q}y_k}$.
-Such rates can be transformed to the ones on $\norms{G_{\lambda Q}z_k}$ when $C = 0$ and $B$ is single valued.
+Such rates can be transformed into the ones on $\norms{G_{\lambda Q}z_k}$ when $C = 0$ and $B$ is single-valued.